Aldea, Sulim 10, 00612

 “Now, what?”
 Angel said.

 “After your clothes are delivered and you have eaten,” Aric said, “I’m afraid that what comes next will not be pleasant.
-You will be taken on board the Pendorian starship Derbatuluk and you will be examined very closely by a battery of AIs and other experts.
+We’re going to keep you on Derbatuluk and you will be examined very closely by a battery of AIs and other experts.
 Some of it you will be conscious for.
 Some of it you will not like.
 It will be hard for you.
 But it is necessary for your own benefit.
 While there is no reason for you to trust us and every reason for you to fear for your own survival, remember that we hold the keys to your self destruction, and if you should get out of range of our transmitters, you will self destruct.
 You have no reason to assume that the Angel who wakes up when it is over will be you, other than that I give you my word we will not alter your programming without your prior consent.

 “When it is over, if all goes well, we will remove your explosive charge.”